Chironex fleckeri

-Chironex fleckeri, commonly known as the Australian box jelly, and nicknamed the sea wasp, is a species of extremely venomous box jellyfish found in coastal waters from northern Australia and New Guinea to Indonesia, East Timor, Cambodia, Malaysia, Singapore, the Philippines and Vietnam.
+Chironex fleckeri, commonly known as the Australian box jelly and nicknamed the sea wasp, is a species of extremely venomous box jellyfish found in coastal waters from northern Australia and Papua New Guinea to Indonesia, East Timor, Cambodia, Malaysia, Singapore, the Philippines and Vietnam.
 It has been described as "the most lethal jellyfish in the world", with at least 64 known deaths in Australia from 1884 to 2021.

 Notorious for its sting, C. fleckeri has tentacles up to 3 m long covered with millions of cnidocytes which, on contact, release microscopic darts delivering an extremely powerful venom.
 Being stung commonly results in excruciating pain, and if the sting area is significant, an untreated victim may die in two to five minutes.
 The amount of venom in one animal is said to be enough to kill 60 adult humans.

 Taxonomy

 Chironex fleckeri was named after North Queensland toxicologist and radiologist Doctor Hugo Flecker.
-On January 20, 1955, when a 5-year-old boy died after being stung in shallow water at Cardwell, North Queensland, Flecker found three types of jellyfish.
+On 20 January 1955, when a 5-year-old boy died after being stung in shallow water at Cardwell, North Queensland, Flecker found three types of jellyfish.
 One was an unidentified box-shaped jellyfish with groups of tentacles arising from each corner.
-Flecker sent it to Dr. Ronald Southcott in Adelaide, and on December 29, 1955, Southcott published his article introducing it as a new genus and species of lethal box jellyfish.
+Flecker sent it to Dr. Ronald Southcott in Adelaide, and on 29 December 1955, Southcott published his article introducing it as a new genus and species of lethal box jellyfish.
 He named it Chironex fleckeri: the genus name a compound of the centaur Chiron in Greek mythology (whose name is probably related to Ancient Greek χείρ meaning "hand") and Latin nex meaning "murder", and the specific epithet "fleckeri" in honour of its discoverer.
 The name "hand of death" refers to the four appendages of C. fleckeri appearing as hands.